rafaelaqfc/Final-Project-SQL/cleaning_data.md

 	FROM all_sessions
 	WHERE ecommerce_action_option IS NOT NULL;

- -- Then, it was deleted some columns with empty values in all rows from the table all_sessions:
+ -- Then, it was deleted some columns with empty values in all rows from the table "all_sessions":

  ALTER TABLE public.all_sessions
     DROP COLUMN search_keyword,
                 product_refund_amount,
                 product_variant,
                 item_quantity,
-                item_revenue;
+                item_revenue
+;

--- Afterwards, we checked the possibility of changing the rows that were NULL in the columns which had some data filled ou on it.
+-- Afterwards, we checked the possibility of changing the rows that were NULL in the columns which had some data filled out along them.
 This was done with the COALESCE function, firstly, and then with the UPDATE function.
-We filled out the rows whose data type was an integer with 0 and 'N/A with the ones that were VARCHAR.
+We filled out the rows whose data type was an integer with 0 and a string 'N/A with the ones that were VARCHAR:

 SELECT COALESCE(total_transactions_revenue, 0)
     FROM all_sessions